strategineer/personal-website/content/tabletop/lobg/gming.md

 & 156 A likable living shadow bled from the black void inside Sheltopussik.

 Wants
-: To continue its game, or maybe bleed the PCs’ life force, either would be good.
+: To continue its game, or maybe bleed the PCs' life force, either would be good.

 Does Not Want
 : Anyone to heal or harm Sheltopussik or stop the shadows from bleeding out.
 Anyone around who is a "bad sport".